sandroguedes/fip02_hawaiiantropic/README.md

 # FINAL INTEGRATED PROJECT

 ## Description
-Readme file for Final Integrated Project for IDP Level 2 course at Fanshawe College.
+My Awesome Final Integrated Project for the second term of the Interactive Media Design course at Fanshawe College.

 ## Installation
 There is no installation process for this repo.
 Simply pull down and start working!